A world-class institute of changemakers in the deaf and signing community.

-Gallaudet University is committed to providing a campus environment that is free from illegal or abusive use of alcohol and other drugs.
+Gallaudet is committed to providing a campus environment that is free from illegal or abusive use of alcohol and other drugs.
 Gallaudet affirms that illegal alcohol and/drug use is unlawful and harmful.
-In doing so, Gallaudet University will implement disciplinary procedures against those who violate University policy related to the illegal or abusive use of alcohol and other drugs and those who interfere with the rights of other students to live and learn in a drug-free environment.
-In compliance with the Federal Drug-Free Schools and Communities Act, this handbook contains Gallaudet's policies on alcohol and other drugs, applicable laws as well as disciplinary sanctions/legal penalties related to the use, possession and distribution of alcohol and other drugs; information about the risks and effects of drug and alcohol use and dependence; and resources to assist students who may be having a problem with alcohol or other drugs.
+In doing so, Gallaudet will implement disciplinary procedures and/or other alternative approaches drugs and those who interfere with the rights of other students to live and learn in a drug-free environment.
+In compliance with the Federal Drug-Free Schools and Campuses Act, this handbook contains Gallaudet's policies on alcohol and other drugs, applicable laws as well as disciplinary sanctions/legal penalties related to the use, possession and distribution of alcohol and other drugs; information about the risks and effects of drug and alcohol use and dependence; and resources to assist students who may be having a problem with alcohol or other drugs.
 You are encouraged to read this information in its entirety, as each member of the campus community is responsible for complying with Gallaudet's policy and applicable laws.
 Ignorance of such rules will not reduce accountability.
 More importantly, you owe it to yourself.

 The Student Code of Conduct in the Student Handbook clearly prohibits the following on or off University premises and at University sponsored activities:

 Use, Possession, Manufacturing, Sale, or Distribution of Illegal Drugs and/or Drug Paraphernalia - This includes the use, possession, distribution, manufacture, or processing of illegal or non-prescribed narcotics and/or hallucinogens except as expressly permitted by law.
 The intention to sell or distribute a controlled substance is a violation of this policy.
 Possession of drug paraphernalia (e.g., hookahs, bongs, pipes, or homemade equipment) regardless of intended use and drug remnants (e.g., marijuana seeds, stems, or resin) will be considered a violation of the drug policy.
 Marijuana - medicinal or otherwise - is illegal on campuses that receive Federal funding (which requires it to be in compliance with the Federal Drug-Free Schools and Campuses Act).
-The University prohibits the personal and/or medical use as well as the possession of marijuana and growing of marijuana plants on campus premises even if and when medical marijuana becomes legal in the District of Columbia.
-The possession, use, and/or aroma of synthetic marijuana is also prohibited.
+The University prohibits the personal and/or medical use as well as the possession of marijuana and growing of marijuana plants on campus premises even though it is legal in the District of Columbia.
+The possession and/or use of synthetic marijuana is prohibited.
 Use or possession of drug paraphernalia is prohibited.
 The presence of scales, "ziplock bags", excessive amounts of cash, large quantities or marijuana and/or other drugs, or other objects used in drug transactions may be considered evidence of distribution or intent to distribute or sell illegal drugs.

 Use, Possession, Manufacturing, or Distribution of Alcoholic Beverages - This includes public intoxication and use, possession, or consumption of intoxicants or the manufacture and/or distribution of alcoholic beverages contrary to circumstances and conditions specified by University Alcohol and Other Drugs Policies, residence hall policy, or as expressly permitted by law.
 Possession or use of kegs, beer balls, large punch bowls, or other common containers of alcoholic beverages of a similar nature is prohibited.

 Illegal Use, Possession, Manufacturing, or Distribution of Prescription Medications and Household Products or Abuse of Non-Prescription Drugs - This includes the use of prescription or household products in a manner that deviates from the label instructions and/or prescription or abuse of non-prescription drugs.
-Sharing, selling, overusing, or stealing a prescription, or having possession of another's prescription medicine is prohibited, and using any household products or other chemicals to alter one's senses is also prohibited.
+Sharing, selling, overusing, stealing a prescription, or having possession of another's prescription medicine is prohibited, and using any household products or other chemicals to alter one's senses is also prohibited.

-Gallaudet University will follow the D.C.
-Code concerning alcohol sale and usage.
+Gallaudet University follows all D.C.
+Codes concerning alcohol sale and usage.
 Highlights of the D.C.
 Code include the following: